Marcellas Reynolds: Personal life

-Early career
+Career

 In 1995, Aria Model and Talent owners Marie Anderson and Mary Boncher discovered Reynolds while waiting tables.
 Represented during his model career by Ford Models, Beatrice Models in Milan, and Goodfellas Model Agency in London, Reynolds modeled for the GAP, Ralph Lauren, Tommy Hilfiger, Nautica, and photographers Norman Jean Roy and Bruce Weber.

 In 2000, while modeling in New York, Marcellas Reynolds began working as a fashion stylist for H&M, Kohl's, Lord & Taylor, and Macy's.
 His editorial work has appeared in British GQ, InStyle, and British Vogue.
 His list of past clientele includes Rebecca Hall, Jayma Mays, David Schwimmer, Sharon Stone, and Justin Timberlake.

 In 2002, after his appearance on CBS's Big Brother season three, Reynolds began his career as an entertainment reporter and television host working for BET, CBS, E!, FOX, and the Style Network.
 His celebrity interviews include Miss America 2019 Nia Franklin, Brad Garrett, Tyrese Gibson, Beverly Johnson, Daphne Maxwell Reid, Debra Messing, Lupita Nyong'o, Issa Rae, and Gabrielle Union.

 Reynolds's early television appearances include BET's Remixed, CBS This Morning, CNN Newsroom, E!
 Network's E!
 Live from the Red Carpet, Perfect Catch, Style Network's How Do I Look? and Style Star, The Tyra Banks Show, and Yes, Dear.
 In 2005, Reynolds appeared as Micah Okwu on CBS's daytime soap opera, The Bold and the Beautiful.
 Reynolds also has a cameo in the 2009 movie Eating Out 3: All You Can Eat.

 Reynolds has appeared in Access Hollywood, Daily Mail TV, Good Day Chicago, Tamron Hall, Watch What Happens Live with Andy Cohen, and Good Day L.A.
 In 2018 Reynolds appeared on The Good Place as Tahani's favorite patissier, and in 2019, Reynolds appeared on How to Get Away with Murder as a corrupt FBI agent.

 On October 8, 2019, Reynolds published Supreme Models: Iconic Black Women Who Revolutionized Fashion, an art book about black models.
 In 2020, Essence named Supreme Models "The Number One Book on Black Style."

 In 2021, Reynolds published his second book, Supreme Actresses: Iconic Black Women Who Revolutionized Hollywood, a collection of photographs, interviews, and profiles of Black actresses.
 Town and Country Magazine named it "One of October 2021's Best Books."

 On September 24, 2022, Supreme Models, a six-part Vogue/YouTube Originals documentary series, premiered.
 Reynolds was co-producer of the series.

 Reynolds' third book, Supreme Sirens: Iconic Black Women Who Revolutionized Music, was published in 2024.